-The Pilot must get the Network Controller's Authority for Rail Traffic to exit a LPA or Work on Track Authority.
+The Pilot must get the Network Controller's Authority for Rail Traffic to exit an LPA or WoTA.

-The Pilot must tell the Network Controller and Possession Protection Officer or Protection Officer when the Rail Traffic has exited the LPA or Work on Track Authority.
+The Pilot must tell the Network Controller and Possession Protection Officer or Protection Officer when the Rail Traffic has exited the LPA or WoTA.